oleg-1991/surfing_school/README.md

-# surfing_school
+Link to the website https://oleg-1991.github.io/surfing_school/

-link to the website - https://oleg-1991.github.io/surfing_school/
+The website is fully responsive and provides an optimal viewing experience across all devices, including desktops, tablets, and smartphones.